27 June, 2024

 This research project provides a unique and exciting opportunity to conduct research that is grounded in Mātauranga Māori.
 The transdisciplinary approach to developing this new technology also draws expertise from a diverse range of disciplines within STEM fields and exists at the interface between Eurocentric systems of science and Mātauranga Māori.

 This project is part of our Sustainable Resource Use - Mātauranga Māori Research Programme and relates also to our Towards Zero Waste - Reconfigurable Systems Research Programme.
+You can read more about Jaye's research in our latest annual report feature on their work

 Over the past year our Investigators have spunout several new affiliated startup companies that relate to environmental remediation and climate change: